bemasc/dnssec-strict-mode/draft-schwartz-dnsop-dnssec-strict-mode.md

 By making it safe to use a wider range of DNSSEC Algorithms, this specification could encourage larger RRSIG RRSets, and hence larger responses.

-When a zone has multiple Strict Mode keys, validators are instructed to validate them all, likely increasing CPU usage.
+When a zone has multiple Strict Mode keys, validators will check them all, likely increasing CPU usage.

 # Security Considerations